Messages

 We recognize the significant investments students and families make to pursue a Georgetown education.
 We continue to minimize tuition increases, and we maintain our deep commitment to attracting the most promising students regardless of their financial circumstances.
 To support that commitment, Georgetown continues to be one of only a few dozen colleges that maintains a “need-blind” admissions and a “meet-full-need” financial aid program for undergraduates, meaning that every student admitted to Georgetown through a rigorous selection process can attend regardless of their ability to pay.
 Our commitment to these values remains strong, and during this unprecedented and challenging time we will continue to work to aid all students in need of financial assistance.

 Due to the dynamic nature of the pandemic, we have not made any decision on tuition beyond the Fall 2020 semester.
 Please know that University leaders, faculty and staff take your financial burden seriously and work hard each year to reduce direct costs and increase philanthropic support for scholarships.
-For more information, please refer to our list of answers to frequently asked questions (new window) or call the COVID-19 helpline at 202-784-3510, 9 a.m.-5 p.m.
+For more information, please refer to our list of answers to frequently asked questions or call the COVID-19 helpline at 202-784-3510, 9 a.m.-5 p.m.
 ET Monday-Friday.

 Sincerely,